Midstate focus group discusses impeachment, key issues in Keystone State

-The Bartlett Group, a subsidiary of Susquehanna Polling and Research, chose the group and let us ask our own questions: four Republicans and four others who identified as Democrat or Independent/Unaffiliated.
+The Bartlett Group, a subsidiary of Susquehanna Polling and Research, chose the group and let us ask our own questions.
+There were four Republicans and four others who identified as Democrat or Independent/Unaffiliated.

-“In this case, they all shared one thing in common, which is they’re all interested in elections and what’s happening in our country,” said Bartlett Group owner, Jim Lee.
+“In this case, they all shared one thing in common, which is they’re all interested in elections and what’s happening in our country,” Bartlett Group owner Jim Lee said.

 The group first addressed President Trump’s impeachment.

-“I don’t really think he’s gonna be going anywhere,” said Republican, Nathan Knaub.
+“I don’t really think he’s gonna be going anywhere,” said Nathan Knaub, a Republican.

 “We’re wasting millions, millions of dollars with this,” said Cephus Taylor, who identifies as unaffiliated.